eklem/batr/README.md

 * Use less time on updating the same bundle and test framework code in different libraries.
 * Quicker bundling and test setup when creating new libraries.
 * As few dependencies as possible, or a good balance between dependencies and function, to not have minor updates all the time.
-* Less noise from Dependabot.
+* New NPM release every month, meaning less noise from Dependabot.
+Batr + dependencies will only be devDependencies, and security issues will not be a big problem.

 ### Easy setup of
 * Ava tests in Node.js